 Bridging the Gaps Caused by Displacement

 Displacement creates many gaps in children’s lives: children who are refugees are more likely to be out of school than their peers.
 They are more likely to experience fear, anxiety, and other mental health issues.
 It can be easy to lose hope.

 Right To Play is grateful to partner with 75 Indigenous communities and urban organizations across Canada to promote life skills through play-based health and well-being practices.
 This report shares a snapshot of the impact of Indigenous Programs from over the past fall/winter, including updates from trainings, ice fishing and an MLSE hockey workshop.

 Celebrating National Indigenous History Month

 June is National Indigenous History Month in Canada.
-This is a time for people in Canada to come together and celebrate First Nations, Métis, and Inuit Peoples in Canada; a time to reflect on, listen and learn from the diverse experiences and knowledge of Indigenous peoples of Turtle Island.
+This is a time for people in Canada to come together and celebrate First Nations, Métis, and Inuit peoples; a time to reflect on, listen and learn from the diverse experiences and knowledge of Indigenous peoples across Turtle Island.

 AIDEZ-LES À S’ÉLEVER

 Transformer la vie d’un enfantFaites Un Don